-The addition of a kitchen island is one of the most popular projects during a home renovation.
+Choosing the right kitchen island ideas and options is one of the most popular projects during a home renovation.
 For many homeowners, it’s an essential feature of ergonomic kitchen design.

 It’s where you’ll sort out your groceries before you store them in your cupboards and refrigerator, or where you’ll prepare meals for your family.
 And, if you like an open-plan space, the island serves as a soft boundary that separates the kitchen from the living or dining area.

-You probably know these things already, but what you may not have realised is that there are several types of kitchen islands.
+You probably know these things already, but what you may not have realised is that there are several types of kitchen island ideas.
 Curious?
 Check out your options and assess which one is best for your home.

 It’s the most popular choice of homeowners and renovators around the country.
 It comes in many sizes and configurations, but is best when you customise the island to fit in the space available.